Skip to main content

 By the way, if you see the VMI, you will want to tour the Jackson House Museum.
 I saw that, too, and I'll tell you about it next time.

 Lexington is a great spot to learn about the area's involvement in US Civil War history.
 General Robert E. Lee and Thomas "Stonewall" Jackson made their homes here, and both are buried in the city's cemetery.
-Several places throughout the city talk about its history, and the visitor's center has a great map and brochure telling you where to go.
+Several places throughout the town offer insights into its history, and the visitor's center provides a great map and brochure to guide you.
 I highly recommend picking one up.

 The city is also a great place to stay if you enjoy the outdoors in the Blue Ridge Mountains.
 It is close to the trails, fishing, and kayaking of Goshen Pass, Horse Mountain, and Natural Bridge.
 There are winery tours nearby and top-notch dining in the city.